kailash-manasarovar/statement/docs/timeline/2025/february.md

 ## Lourdes

 - We stop at Lourdes for a few days on the way home.
+- I take Paul to see Mary.
+- His reaction to Her reminds me of my dad's [the Autumn before](../2024/september.md#lourdes-with-dad).
+- I sense a little shame but we don't talk about it.
+- As we walk through the grotto, we smell a very powerful perfume and he tells me it was the perfume his aunt wore, or someone close to him.
+- I thought this was marvelous.
-- I change my mind about driving through France with Paul, he's driving me mad and taking the piss constantly - he always picks the most expensive dish on the menu and he does it on purpose to piss me off.
+- I had planned to drive all the way through France back to the UK but I change my mind about it because Paul is driving me mad and taking the piss.
+- It's hard work.
 - I don't like hanging out with people who take the piss, or shout constantly about nothing, so I decide we'll get the boat home from Bilbao instead of spending days getting a massive druggy ear bashing through France.
+- On the boat, Paul fills every pocket he has with bottles from the bar.
+- He makes a chinking sound as he walks.
+- He's stocking up for when I leave him and stop buying him his meals.
+- It's a total tragedy.
+- Did Adams target Paul the same way they did my brother with his Lockerbie compensation - really-nice-geezer friends, a lovely looking lady, etc - knowing his mum was giving him tens of thousands to do the house up in Clovely Road?

 ## London

-#### Paul is furious with me
+### Paul is furious with me

 - We arrive back in London.
 - I'm driving Paul back to his car where he lives.